 Prepare to fall in love with Portugal with its vibrant colors, great flavors, rich culture and charming people!
 Not to mention the fact that walking down the streets you would feel as if you are visiting a European country with South American flavors.
 We have been planning our Portugal itinerary for a while and since we had only 8 days we chose to start with Porto and Lisbon.
 While exploring the streets and neighborhoods of Lisbon, we often forgot for a minute we were actually visiting a European city since the Portuguese language, colorful houses, music festivals and the occasional Capoeira dance circles made us believe for just a moment that we were actually somewhere in South America.
 In recent years more and more tourists have discovered the charms of Portugal and there’s no better place to start exploring the country than its capital city, Lisbon.
 Lisbon’s history ranks it as one of the oldest cities in the world and walking around the city you can admire the European and Moorish influences.
-So here are our best tips for planning your perfect Lisbon itinerary.
+So here are our best tips for planning your perfect Lisbon bucket list!

-On your first day, just start exploring Lisbon’s city center and get the vibes of the city.
+On your first day, just start exploring Lisbon’s city center (Baixa) by foot and get the vibes of the city.
 Walk along the busy city streets with the local coffee shops and restaurants.
 There are so many monuments and squares located in close proximity to one another!
 Go and see Rossio square, Comercio Square, Arco da Rua Augusta and Santa Justa Lift to start with.

-Get Lost in the Charming Alfama Neighborhood
+Bucket List #2 Get Lost in Alfama Neighborhood

 Any Lisbon bucket list must include the beautiful Alfama neighborhood.
 It is one of the oldest neighborhoods in Lisbon and also one of the most charming ones.
 Getting lost in the narrow streets and alleys of Alfama was one of our favorite things.
 We wandered around the labyrinth of cobbled streets and alleys, just waiting to discover another restaurant or a quaint shop around the corner, or perhaps a gorgeous viewpoint.
 Alfama has some very steep streets and if you are fit it is best to explore it by foot, if not, just hire a three-wheeler!
 Some of the main tourist attractions of Alfama are the Se Cathedral, the viewpoints of Miradouro Das Portas Do Sol and Miradouro Das Santa Luzia where you can watch the sunset and enjoy a cocktail (or two).
 You can experience the local Fado music in some of the clubs which can be found all over the neighborhood, and overlooking all of Lisbon at the top of the hill you can find the famous São Jorge Castle.

-Visit the Famous São Jorge Castle
+Bucket List #3 Visit the Famous São Jorge Castle

 One of the best places to get a panoramic view of Lisbon is this castle.
 It is one of the most famous tourist attractions in the city.
 Therefore, make sure to come early in the morning just before it opens to skip the usually busy queue and enjoy a relatively quiet stroll in this vast compound.
 Another possibility is to come late in the afternoon but then allow yourself enough time to explore this magnificent castle.
 Don’t forget your camera and a pair of comfortable shoes.

-Watch the Sunset from One of Lisbon's Miradouros
+Bucket List #4 Watching the Sunset from One of Lisbon's Miradouros

+Any bucket list is not complete without watching the sunset from one of Lisbon’s many viewpoints!
 You can find many great spots to watch the sunset in Lisbon (which is known as the “Seven Hill City”).
 You can go to the São Jorge Castle, Miradouro Das Santa Luzia or Miradouro das Portas do Sol.
 After asking a couple of locals for recommendations for the best place to watch the sunset, we chose to go to Miradouro da Graça – breath-taking views, a place to grab some drinks, a band of local musicians, a mixture of locals and tourists and great vibes!

-Visit the Jerónimos Monastery
+Bucket List #5 Visit the Jerónimos Monastery

-Another attraction that needs to be included in your Lisbon itinerary is the gorgeous Jerónimos Monastery.
+Another attraction that needs to be included in your Lisbon bucket list is the gorgeous Jerónimos Monastery.
 Arrive early in the morning to buy your ticket and if you are planning to visit the Belem Tower, buy a combined ticket to save some queue time.
 This famous monastery is a UNESCO World Heritage Site and the architecture is wonderful.

-Stop at Pastéis de Belem
+Bucket List #6 Stop at Pastéis de Belem

 Even if you are not a foodie or doesn’t have a sweet tooth, pastels de Nata should be part of your Lisbon bucket list.
 Where to find the best pastels de Nata in Lisbon?
 At Pastéis de Belem of course!
 Spoil yourself with the most delicious Pastels de Nata this bakery is famous for.
 Most likely there will be a long line – but don’t skip these wonderful bites of heaven.
 Buy more than you intend to eat because you will want more once these delicious tarts hit your taste buds.

-Stroll Along the Belem Promenade
+Bucket List #7 Stroll Along the Belem Promenade

 The water-side promenade of Belem is a wonderful place to admire the Tagus River.
 Admire from outside or pay a visit to the impressive Monument to the Discoveries (Padrão dos Descobrimentos) and the Belem Tower.
 Take in the view, have a beer or some wine and soak in the sun.

-Wander around the Barrio Alto
+Bucket List #8 Wander around the Barrio Alto

 One of the most charming parts of the city and the best place to enjoy the nightlife is the Barrio Alto, with its unique boutiques, lively bars and restaurants and cool atmosphere.
 The Barrio Alto has different atmosphere and vibes during the day and night so make sure you visit it at least twice.

-Visit Mercado da Ribeira
+Bucket List #9 Visit Mercado da Ribeira

 Another place to put on your Lisbon bucket list is the wonderful Time Out Market!
 You can enjoy the lively morning market with fresh veggies, fruits, fish and more which is open until 2 PM.
 Then cross over to the modern Time Out food market and grab your lunch (or dinner) from some of Lisbon’s finest restaurants.
 Sit at the communal tables to enjoy it and mingle among the locals and tourists alike.

-Taste the Famous Ginjinha
+Bucket List #10 Taste the Famous Ginjinha

 You will find tiny shops all around Lisbon offering this traditional cherry liquor served in regular or chocolate shot glasses.
 You have to try this local delicacy at least once to feel like a local!

-Admire the Famous Aazulejos Tiles
+Bucket List #11 Admire the Famous Aazulejos Tiles

 Portugal is known, among other things, for its beautiful and colorful ceramic tiles (called azulejos).
 Stroll around the city and almost everywhere you look you will see these unique tiles.
 You can even visit the city’s Tile Museum or go to the Monastery of São Vicente de Fora for a more elaborate display.
 If you happen to visit Porto, make sure to pay a visit to the São Bento Station!

-Ride a Tram
+Bucket List #12 Ride a Tram

 You can’t visit Lisbon without riding a tram at least once.
 Most people want to ride the famous Tram 28 however, most likely it will be crammed with tourists (and some pickpockets).
 Therefore, we recommend taking the tram to Belem neighborhood or any other that you fancy so you would actually enjoy your ride.

-Take a ride in a Three-Wheeler
+Bucket List #13 Take a ride in a Three-Wheeler

 Just like trams, the colorful three-wheelers of Lisbon must be part of your itinerary.
 Lisbon is full of three-wheelers and these small vehicles are a wonderful solution to enjoy the sights when you feel a bit tired from wandering around its hilly streets all day long.
 A great place to do it is in the Alfama neighborhood or to take a three wheeler to get to one of the viewpoints of the city.